atennapel/tynka/README.md

 - [x] Integrate foreign with IO
 - [x] Do syntax for monads
 - [x] Imports
+- [ ] Fix unused local variables in bytecode in StagedParser
 - [ ] Modules
 - [ ] Fix naming issues in datatypes and generated JVM bytecode
 - [ ] Support trampolines